Neural Common Neighbor with Completion for Link Prediction: Neural Common Neighbor with Completion

 \subsection{Incompleteness Visualization}

-Assume the graph only containing edges in the training set is the input \textit{incomplete} graph, while the graph containing edges in the training, validation and test sets is the ground-truth \textit{complete} graph.
-We focus on the following questions:
+To illustrate the challenges posed by incompleteness, we analyze two common datasets: ogbl-collab~\citep{OGB} and Cora~\citep{Cora}.
+We refer to the graph containing only the edges from the training set as the \textit{incomplete} graph, while the one encompassing edges from the training, validation, and test sets is termed the \textit{complete} graph.

-To answer these questions, we investigate two common datasets: ogbl-collab~\citep{OGB} and Cora~\citep{Cora}.
-Because the common neighbor information is crucial for link prediction as well as our NCN model, we visualize the distribution of the number of common neighbors of training/test edges in the complete/incomplete graphs separately.
-Firstly, by comparing the blue and green lines in Figure~\ref{fig:cndist}(a), we find there is a significant \textit{distribution shift} between the training and test sets in the incomplete graph of the ogbl-collab dataset, and the shift disappears when the graph is complete (the red and orange lines), which suggests this shift is due to the incompleteness.
-Such a significant distribution shift between training and test links in the input graph might cause \textbf{difficulty in model generalization}.

-In contrast, there is no such distribution shift between training and test edges in Cora (Figure~\ref{fig:cndist}(c)).
-The reason could be due to the different dataset split methods.
-Obgl-collab splits the training and test edges according to the timestamp of edges, and the edges of the test set are all in the same year.
-Thus, edges in the test set will have stronger correlations with other test edges than with edges in the training set.
-Therefore, the test edges may have fewer common neighbors in the incomplete graph than the training edges.
-On the contrary, the Cora dataset randomly chooses the test set and thus avoids the distribution shift.
+Given the pivotal role of common neighbor information in our NCN model and other link prediction models, we visualize the distribution of the number of common neighbors for training/test edges in both complete and incomplete graphs separately in Figure~\ref{fig:cndist} (a)(c).
+To assess how incompleteness impacts model performance, we present the performance of CN model (as shown in Section~\ref{sec:relatedwork:LPmodel}) in four distinct scenarios in Figure~\ref{fig:cndist} (b) (d).
+We observe the following effects of incompleteness:

-Another phenomenon is the decrease of test edges' common neighbors in the incomplete graph, which can be see by the blue and green lines in Figure~\ref{fig:cndist}(c).
-Comparing the incomplete and complete graphs for the same training/test set, there are fewer common neighbors in the incomplete graph, which indicates \textit{loss of common neighbor information} due to the incompleteness.
+\paragraph{Loss of Common Neighbors.} Figure~\ref{fig:cndist}(c) illustrates that in the incomplete graph, there are fewer common neighbors for both training and test sets, as indicated by the comparison between the blue (green) and red (orange) lines.
+When comparing the incomplete and complete graphs, it becomes evident that the incomplete graph suffers from a loss of common neighbor information due to incompleteness.
+Additionally, more links have no common neighbors at all.

-In conclusion, for the first question, the incompleteness could lead to at least the following two problems: \begin{itemize} [itemsep=0pt,topsep=0pt,parsep=0pt] \item \textbf{Distribution shift}: with certain dataset splits, there could be a distribution shift between the training and test sets due to the incompleteness. \item \textbf{Loss of common neighbor information}: there could be fewer common neighbors in the incomplete graph. \end{itemize}

-\textbf{Remark.}~~ On the one hand, we acknowledge that there is no guarantee that these two phenomena fully account for the difference between complete and incomplete graphs.
-On the other hand, these two problems do not necessarily appear in every dataset, and the significance of these problems could also vary in different datasets according to the data type, generation method, data split, and so on.